Anthony Yarde: Yarde vs. Arthur II

-World title challenge
+World title challenges

 On 19 June 2022, a day after Artur Beterbiev unified against Joe Smith Jr., Yarde's promoter Frank Warren claimed that he and Bob Arum had already agreed terms for the two boxers to fight next, likely in London.
 He still expected the WBO to order the fight as a mandatory as Yarde was their number one ranked.
 Yarde and his team attended the event.
 He told reporters, “What I took away from it is what we already know.
 Beterbiev is a heavy hitter.
 A strong Russian.
 The Russian system, they know how to land their punches.
 He’s 18-0, with 18 KOs.
 I think it’s an even more exciting matchup.”
 Eddie Hearn, who promoted Beterbiev's rival Dmitry Bivol, called the fight a 'mismatch' and referred to Yarde as a domestic level fighter.

 The fight was expected to take place on 29 October at The O2 Arena in London, England.
 Beterbiev (18-0, 18 KOs) withdrew from the bout on 19 August, due to an undisclosed injury.
 The fight to pushed back to early 2023 and Yarde was expected to take a stay-busy fight in November.
 Beterbiev's trainer said the injury was not serious and was on the back of the knee surgery he had following the Smith Jr. fight.
 Beterbiev only rested for two weeks before resuming his training.
 The fight was rescheduled to take place on 28 January 2023.
 In November, at WBC annual convention, Matchroom Boxing's Kevin Rooney Jr. requested that Callum Smith be named as their mandatory.
 This request was approved, but would not be called until after the Beterbiev-Yarde fight.
 On 19 November, Yarde knocked out Stefani Koykov in 3 rounds and a press release was issued announcing Beterbiev vs. Yarde to take place at the OVO Arena Wembley.

 Speaking in an interview with BT Sport, Yarde discussed how he had matured as a fighter since his last world title attempt.
 He said, “I’m a lot more confident.
 I’m a lot more mentally and physically sound.
 I’ve been at this level for a while and I’m ready.
 Stylistically, me against Beterbiev is a blockbuster fight.
 Someone’s getting knocked out.”
 He mentioned he was also a lot calmer.
 During the Fury-Chisora trilogy, Yarde took some advice from unified heavyweight champion Oleksandr Usyk, but never revealed the advice he received.
 Usyk defeated Beterbiev in the amateurs twice.
 Once at the 2011 World Championship and again at the 2012 London Olympics.
 Beterbiev was untroubled and responded to this saying, "I don't know.
 If it helps him, then good for him.
 What can Usyk give him?"
 Beterbiev weighed 174 ½ pounds, and Yarde weighed in at 174 ¼ pounds.